belzecue/Terrain3D_wiki/Home.md

 For all other known issues not on this list, see [Issues](https://github.com/outobugi/Terrain3D/issues).

-### Alpha Release Notes

-* Setting up textures might be a bit of a challenge right now.
-We overlooked PNG support, and it only works with DDS files (which are better to use but anyway).
-See [Textures](Textures) to learn how to channel pack and set up the files.

 ### Implemented Features

 * Geometric Clipmap Mesh Terrain (See [System Design](System-Design))